The Boeing Company (BA) Q4 2025 earnings summary

 Q4 2025 earnings summary

-Achieved highest quarterly revenue since 2018 at $23.9 billion, up 57% year-over-year, driven by improved operational performance and higher commercial and defense deliveries.
+Achieved highest quarterly revenue since 2018 at $23.9 billion, up 57% year-over-year, driven by improved operational performance, higher commercial and defense deliveries, and a major acquisition.

-Defense business achieved key milestones, including delivery of the first T-7A Red Hawk and a major contract win for the U.S. Air Force sixth-generation fighter.
+Defense business achieved key milestones, including delivery of the first T-7A Red Hawk and major contracts for the U.S. Air Force sixth-generation fighter.

 Financial highlights